 - Other meat.
 Use this marinade recipe on beef or lamb steaks!

-Step 2: Turn the heat down to medium heat and cook the marinated pork steaks for 4-5 minutes per side.
+Step 2: Turn the heat down to medium heat and cook for 4-5 minutes per side.
 Serve and enjoy!

 Recipe FAQs

 Yes!
 Resting allows the juices within the meat to redistribute, resulting in a juicier and more flavorful steak.
-Additionally, it helps ensure that the pork loin steaks are cooked evenly throughout.
+Additionally, it helps ensure that the pork is cooked evenly throughout.
 Letting them rest for about 5-10 minutes before serving is sufficient.

 Yes!
 Make sure to marinate your steaks for at least 2 hours or overnight.
-Preheat the oven to 375 degrees F. Allow the pork steaks to come to room temperature 30 minutes before cooking.
+Preheat the oven to 375 degrees F. Allow them to come to room temperature 30 minutes before cooking.
 Add a little olive oil to both sides of the pork steaks and add them to a sheet pan.
-Bake the pork loin steaks in the preheated oven for about 20-25 minutes, or until they reach an internal temperature of 145°F (63°C).
-You can use a meat thermometer inserted into the thickest part of the steak to check for doneness.
+Bake for about 20-25 minutes, or until they reach an internal temperature of 145°F. You can use a meat thermometer inserted into the thickest part of the steak to check for doneness.

-- For a juicy steak every time, the key is to not overcook.
-Use the thickness of the steaks to guide you.
+- For a juicy steak every time, the key is not to overcook.
 If you're cooking thinner steaks, you will have to adjust the cooking time accordingly.
-It's also smart to use a meat thermometer, the internal temperature should reach 145 degrees F.
+It's also smart to use a meat thermometer; the internal temperature should reach 145 degrees F.

 - Only flip them once.
 I follow this rule for all steaks and burgers alike.
 Allow all the pork steaks to cook for 4-5 minutes, flip to the second side and cook for another 4 minutes until golden brown.

 - Don't press out the juices.
-To avoid a dry steak, don't press out the juices on your meat!
+To avoid dry pork, don't press out the juices on your meat!

 Serving Suggestions